Are you alive?

-At the hotel in Glasgow, I was getting settled in my room and there was a knock on my door.
-It was a friend from school.
+At the hotel in Glasgow, I was getting settled in my room and there was a knock on my door from one of my travel companions.
 “Did you look out the window?” she asked.
 Guess what was out my window?
-If you guessed “another graveyard,” you are correct again!
-At least I was up a few floors this time.
+If you guessed “another graveyard,” you are correct!

-At this point it feels important for me to note that my limited experience with death is a privilege, and maybe not ideal.
-All I can do is share my own experience – it is the only one I have.
-A big part of traveling is just showing up to experience other cultures and learn from them.
-I try to get out of my comfort zone.
-Clearly the obvious presence of a cemetery isn’t abnormal in the everyday life of a Scottish local, but it was a bit of a culture shock to me.
+For me, a big part of traveling is just showing up to experience other cultures and learn from them.
+I set intentions to get out of my comfort zone.
+Clearly, the obvious presence of a cemetery next too ones sleeping quarters isn’t abnormal in the everyday life of a Scottish local, but it was a bit of a culture shock for me.
 Comfort zone exited.

-We explored the wonderful city of Glasgow that evening.
-We enjoyed local music at a concert.
-I had some lovely fish sticks and peas.
+That evening, we explored the wonderful city of Glasgow.
+We enjoyed local music and had some lovely fish sticks and peas.
 We walked past the Glasgow Necropolis, a huge and gorgeous relic lit up fantastically against the dark city evening.
-We don’t have anything like this at home.
-I thought at first that a necropolis was a cathedral; it certainly looked like a cathedral.
-But no, a necropolis is a graveyard, naturally.
-We ventured into this ancient graveyard in the dark and I couldn’t believe I was there.
-You don’t go into a graveyard at night!
+I thought at first that a ‘necropolis’ was a cathedral due to its appearance.
+I quickly learned that a necropolis is, in fact, a graveyard.
+Of course it is!
+We ventured into this ancient graveyard in the dark, feeling apprehensive as we stood among the ancient graves, surrounded by the dead.

-One of my favorite professors, a guide for this trip, was with us in the graveyard.
-When I joked about my discomfort with all the graveyards of the past few days, his statement caught me dead in my tracks.
-He said, “Jasmine, I think the dead are trying to tell you something.”
+When I joked with my fellow travelers and our guide for the trip about my discomfort with all the graveyards of the past few days, our guides response caught me dead in my tracks: he said, “Jasmine, I think the dead are trying to tell you something.”
 “What?”
-I laughed – thinking he was playing with me.
+I laughed – thinking he was teasing me.
 “They are telling you to live.”

-Wow.
-Aren’t words powerful?
-My entire experience shifted in that moment.
-I realized he was right.
+His words stuck with me, perhaps more than he had anticipated they would.
+I realized that he was right.
 I am breathing, but am I truly alive?

-In The Four Agreements, Don Miguel Ruiz writes about embracing the angel of death.
-When I first read this, I was like “eek” and wanted to avoid that topic.
-But I read this book for the first time years ago, and to this day, that is the part that stays with me.
-It impacted me more than the “agreements” themselves.
-He says that death is our teacher.
+In the Four Agreements, Don Miguel Ruiz writes about embracing the angel of death.
+When I first read this, my mind struggled with my desire to avoid the topic of death.
+Ruiz says that death is our teacher.
 “What the angel of death can teach us is how to be truly alive.”
 It is a “choice to use every moment to be happy, to do what we really enjoy doing” (p.118).

-Time flies, people.
-I hate to be the bearer of bad news… but you have your diagnosis.
-We all do.
-But what a gift it is to think about death – we don’t have to be afraid.
-We can be reminded that we are mortals and we are alive!
+I hate to be the bearer of bad news, but you have your diagnosis, as do we all – we are human and only have a limited amount of time on this earth.
+Death does not need to inspire fear in us.
+Death reminds us that we are mortals and we must take action to live our fullest and most rewarding lives.
 We are lucky to have this message while we still have time to act.

 Rarely does a day pass without me thinking about that experience in the graveyard in Scotland.
-Every time I pass a cemetery, I am reminded.
-I try to pause for a moment, express gratitude for my life, and remember to live.
+Every time I pass a cemetery, I try to pause for a moment, express gratitude for my life, and remember to live.
 I am so grateful for this mental shift – because it’s an important one.
-Like, the most important.
+The most important.
 I do not want to waste my life.
 I want to live!
 Do you?

 We are alive.
 Sometimes we just need a reminder.

-So, in honor of the simple reminder that you are alive, here are some key things you can do (if you aren’t doing them already).
+So, in honor of the simple reminder that you are alive, here are some key things you can do to live your life at its fullest:

-Okay, let’s not overwhelm ourselves.
-This is a great start.
-Find out how you want to live, and do it.
-You are given the choice of how you want to spend your life.
-You can choose wisely, starting now.
+These tips are a great start, but are only the beginning in the journey to feeling alive.
+Explore how you want to live and do it.
+You are given the choice of how you want to spend your time on earth.
+You can choose to be fully alive, starting now.